gjb2048/moodle-theme_essential/index.md

 that you are operating the required version of Moodle as stated at the top - this is because the theme relies on core functionality that is out of its control.

-When reporting an issue you can post in the theme's forum on Moodle.org (currently 'moodle.org/mod/forum/view.php?id=46') or check the issue list github.com/gjb2048/moodle-theme_essential/issues and if the problem does not exist, create an issue.
+When reporting an issue you can post in the theme's forum on [Moodle.org](moodle.org/mod/forum/view.php?id=46) or check the issue list ['GitHub'](github.com/gjb2048/moodle-theme_essential/issues) and if the problem does not exist, create an issue.

 It is essential that you provide as much information as possible, the critical information being the contents of the theme's 'version.php' file.
 Other version information such as specific Moodle version, theme name and version also helps.
 A screen shot